GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/install-criteria/index.md

 it will fire the `beforeinstallprompt` event and show the in-browser install
 promotion:

-* The web app is not already installed.
+* The web app is not already installed
 * Meets a user engagement heuristic.
 * Be served over HTTPS
 * Includes a [Web App Manifest][add-manifest] that includes: